-On April 11, 2019, following the prior approval of the AMF, the subsidiary iA Insurance issued a notice of redemption to the holders of the subordinated debentures bearing interest at 2.80% with a maturity date of May 16, 2024.
-As of May 16, 2019, the subsidiary will redeem these subordinated debentures through the payment of 1,014 dollars for each 1,000 dollars of subordinated debenture capital.
-Consequently, the subsidiary will pay a total of \$254.
+On April 11, 2019, following prior approval of the AMF, the Company issued a redemption notice to the holders of the subordinated debentures bearing interest at 2.80% with a maturity date of May 16, 2024.
+As of May 16, 2019, the Company will redeem all of these subordinated debentures through the payment of 1,014 dollars for each 1,000 dollars of subordinated debenture capital.
+Consequently, the Company will pay a total of \$254.